-The main faucet in the kitchen, bathroom and wet bar as well as the showers draw lake water, the water pumps must be turned on in order to draw water through these faucets.
+The main faucet in the kitchen and bathroom as well as the shower and toilet draw lake water, the water pump must be turned on in order to draw water through these faucets.

-The water pumps must be turned OFF while you are cruising, failure to do so may cause problems with the intake hose or pump or cause an air-lock in your water system.
+The water pump must be turned OFF while you are cruising, failure to do so may cause problems with the intake hose or pump or cause an air-lock in your water system.